-Based on the above considerations, PCS believes that transfers from jurisdiction meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback":
+Based on the above considerations, PCS believes that transfers from a jurisdiction meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback":

-- Clawback requires an unfair preference "defrauding" creditors - Clawback puts the burden of proof on the insolvency officer or creditors in other words it cannot be automatic nor require the purchaser to prove their innocence
+Clawback requires an unfair preference "defrauding" creditors:

+• Clawback puts the burden of proof on the insolvency officer or creditors - in other words it cannot be automatic nor require the purchaser to prove their innocence.

-Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the Originator's jurisdiction for the purposes of insolvency law.
-This would be its centre of main interest or "COMI".
+Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the originator's jurisdiction for the purposes of insolvency law.
+This would be its centre of main interest ("COMI") or its "home member state".

-The second step would be to determine whether the relevant COMI contains severe claw back provisions in its insolvency legislation.
+The second step would be to determine whether the relevant COMI and/or "home member state" contains severe claw back provisions in its insolvency legislation.